 When you obtain an HPC account, you become a member of your sponsor's group.
 You can find all the HPC groups your account is associated with by logging into the HPC portal at portal.hpc.arizona.edu and looking under the Manage Time tab.

-Each group has a monthly allocation of 70000 standard CPU hours on Puma and when you run a job, the hours used are deducted from your group’s account.
+Each group has a monthly allocation of 70000 standard CPU hours on Puma and when you run a job the hours used are deducted from your group’s account.
 For example, if you run a job for one hour using 5 CPUs, 5 CPU hours will be charged.
 To view your group’s Puma allocation and usage information, use the command va.
 For example:

 Some users may see an additional high_priority allocation in their account if their group has purchased compute resources.
+If this is the case, more information can be found on using your buy-in hours in our SLURM documentation.

 Time and CPU Time